GKD-stack/DSC180A-Quarter1-Project/README.md

    - Filtering significant SNPs based on a certain p-value

    results of running this Python file:
-   - file "eQTL_results.txt" in the "results" folder containing the full resulting dataset from the eQTL analysis
+   - file `eQTL_results.txt` in the `results` folder containing the full resulting dataset from the eQTL analysis
-   - file "eQTL_results.sig.txt" in the "results" folder containing only the significant values that we analyzed in our report
+   - file `eQTL_results.sig.txt` in the `results` folder containing only the significant values that we analyzed in our report

 3. Open the Jupyter notebook "part2_PRS.ipynb" and run all the cells, our specific analysis results are located under the "Our Analysis" section.
 Provided in this document are:
     - Our steps and additional instructions for replicating our analysis with different data
     - PRS Analysis for several diseases and genetic predispositions for our mentor

    results of running this Jupyter notebook file:
-   -
+   - file `alz_data.gwas.txt` in the `results` folder containing the cleaned GWAS data for Alzheimer's disease
+   - file `bone.gwas.txt` in the `results` folder containing the cleaned GWAS data for Bone density and fracture
+   - file `megastroke.gwas.txt` in the `results` folder containin the cleaned GWAS data for Mega stroke

 ## Repository Layout